jsheth7/smart-aalekh-quiz/README.md

 * Get logging working on Heroku (heroku logs)
 * Improve theme / color scheme / look-n-feel
 * Add automated tests (unit and functional)
+* Allow more than one Quiz to be created, and used